MooersLab/latextips/README.md

 This writing style eases version control with git (Version control with git is impossible with Word documents).
 This format of writing also eases the shuffling of sentences during rewriting.
-Each of these two reasons alone is sufficient to use this unconventional writing format.
+These two reasons alone are sufficient to use this unconventional writing format.
 You quickly adapt to reading text in this format.
 This format might be easier to comprehend because each complete thought is on a separate line.